henrycobbold/henrycobbold.github.io/_posts/2018-01-28-perceptron.md

 ### Work(s) used in project summary

-<font size="3">[65] F. Nayebi, J.-M. Desharnais, and A. Abran, “The state of the art mobile application usability evaluation,” in *2012 25th IEEE Canadian Conference on Electrical and Computer Engineering (CCECE)*, 2012, pp. 1–4.</font>
+[65] F. Nayebi, J.-M. Desharnais, and A. Abran, “The state of the art mobile application usability evaluation,” in *2012 25th IEEE Canadian Conference on Electrical and Computer Engineering (CCECE)*, 2012, pp. 1–4.

 <font size="3">[77] International Organisation for Standardisation (ISO), “Ergonomics of human-system interaction - Part 11: Usability: Definitions and Concepts,” Geneva, Switzerland, 2018.</font>